What are cockroaches?

 German cockroaches prefer the indoors and are a major pest inside homes and businesses - especially restaurants.

-American cockroaches, while they prefer to live outside, often find their way into homes and other structures.
+While they prefer to live outside, American cockroaches often find their way into homes and other structures.
 Concerning body size, they are the largest cockroach found in the United States.

 Oriental cockroaches are also commonly called “water bugs” because you’ll find them living indoors and out around drains and sewers.